coolsyn2000/Computational-Imaging-Simulations-for-Beginners/README.md

 ## Example
 There are several examples in "./examples", which are presented in Jupyter Notebooks with code and markdown clearly.
-01. Gaussian beam propagation in 4f system
+01. Gaussian beam propagation in 4f system (coherent)
-02. Memory effect scattering speckle
+02. Memory effect scattering speckle (partially coherent)
+03. Incoherent FZA lensless imaging (incoherent)